KC210404/NP-hard-Search-Problems-and-Stochastic-Approaches/README.md

 O/P obtained after: 16 iterations

 Total number of iterations = 5*(100+10*12)*16 = 17600
-Total number of iterations using the standard brute-force method as discussed earlier = 61,425 Therefore approximately (3/5)th of the time is saved by this algorithm.

 4.2 Future Scope:

 The points/concepts discussed below could be implemented in future for the betterment of the algorithms discussed: